Where each facet of your college EXPERIENCE enriches the other

 Eight thematic "living-learning communities" are associated with several first-year clusters and seminars, giving students the opportunity to live with many of the same students they are in class with, as well as students who share the same passion for leadership, business, communications, math and sciences as well as health science issues and the arts.

 Students who choose a living-learning community reside together in the Netherlands Complex in a house with 55 other first-year residential students.
-Honors College students reside in Vander Poel Hall.
+Honors College students reside in Vander Poel Hall and L.E.A.D resides in Stuyvesant Hall.
 These students enjoy class-based activities and events as well as interaction with faculty outside the classroom within their living-learning community.

 Commuting students who register for the First-Year Connections clusters and seminars may also participate in the activities associated with these living-learning communities.

-The Zarb House is an exciting opportunity for first-year students enrolled in the Frank G. Zarb School of Business to live and study with other students pursuing careers in business.
+- The ZARB house is designed to enable first-year students enrolled in the Frank G. Zarb School of Business to live and study with other students pursuing careers in business.
 Residents attend guest lectures; interact with deans, faculty and alumni; utilize exclusive tutorial services; and attend field trips.
 Supplementary house programs include an annual entrepreneurial challenge, discussions about ethics in business, and Career Center information sessions targeting professional opportunities in the field.